kwanik-kor/codeforces_contest/README.md

 2. 20200307 20:35 codeforces Round #626
 - solved: A
 - over time: B D //examples were corretly output but time ....

+3. 20200312 22:05 codeforces Round #627
+- solved: A
+- over time: B D
+* I monitored others code and I recognize that I always think in to difficult way.
+But! it means that I should study more and more
+Plan to study PS and Let's be a little bit better on next week!